 Here was our thinking:

-- There are already many finishes in Kathy’s room: Light mahogany wood, dark mahogany wood, cream cinder block walls, black decorative screen, beige carpet, tan fireplace brick and blue fireplace block.
+- There are already many finishes in Kathy’s room: Light mahogany wood, dark mahogany wood, cream cinder block walls, black decorative screen [reminds us of breeze blocks only lighter], beige carpet, tan fireplace brick and blue fireplace block.
 They are all very pretty.
 But, hmmmm, adding yet another color to the mix — that blue — is giving us finish overload — our eyes don’t know where to rest.

 - The architecture of the room is very graphic, and the space, very open.
 Any finishes you choose, or accents you add, must work within this graphic framework.